KFrimps/clipfs-cifar10-noniid/README.md

 # clipfs-noniid

-# Federated Learning with CLIP Features Under Non-IID and Domain-Shift Scenarios
+# Mitigating Non-IID Effects in Federated Learning through CLIP-based Linear Probing.

 This repository provides a unified and modular framework for experimenting with **Federated Learning (FL)** using **frozen CLIP visual embeddings** and **lightweight linear classifier heads**.
 It supports multiple heterogeneity scenarios, including: